25 Best DIY Halloween Costumes for All Ages

 Photo credit: BaublestoBubbles.com

-I recently saw someone on TikTok having this idea and LOVED it!
+I recently saw someone on TikTok sharing this idea and LOVED it!
 This is a perfect DIY costume, and all ages can dress as the Morton Salt Girl!
-All you need is an umbrella, yellow dress, white tights, and yellow (or black) Mary Jane-Style shoes.
+All you need is a white or clear umbrella, a yellow dress, white tights, and yellow (or black) Mary Jane-Style shoes.

 Photo credit: BoredPanda.com